Billie Jean King

-Early life
+Early life and education

 Billie Jean Moffitt was born in Long Beach, California, into a Methodist family, the daughter of Betty (née Jerman), a housewife, and Bill Moffitt, a firefighter.
 Her family was athletic; her mother excelled at swimming, and her father played basketball and baseball and ran track.
 Her younger brother, Randy Moffitt, became a Major League Baseball pitcher, pitching for 12 years in the major leagues for the San Francisco Giants, Houston Astros, and Toronto Blue Jays.
 She also excelled at baseball and softball as a child, playing shortstop at 10 years old on a team with girls 4–5 years older than she.
 The team went on to win the Long Beach softball championship.

 She switched from softball to tennis at the age of 11, because her parents suggested she should find a more 'ladylike' sport.
-She saved her own money, $8 ($92.40 in 2024 terms), to buy her first racket.
+She saved her own money, $8 ($92.40 in 2024), to buy her first racket.
 She went with a school friend to take her first tennis lesson on the many free public courts in Long Beach, taking advantage of the free lessons offered by professional Clyde Walker, who worked for the City of Long Beach.
 One of the city's tennis facilities has subsequently been named the Billie Jean Moffitt King Tennis Center.
 As a kid playing in her first tennis tournaments, she was often hindered by her aggressive playing style.
 One of King's first conflicts with the tennis establishments and status-quo came in her youth, when she was forbidden from being in a group picture at a tournament because she was wearing tennis shorts (sewn by her mother) instead of the usual white tennis dress.

 King's family in Long Beach attended the Church of the Brethren, where the minister was former athlete and two-time Olympic pole-vaulting champion Bob Richards.
 One day, when King was 13 or 14, Richards asked her, "What are you going to do with your life?"
 She said: "Reverend, I'm going to be the best tennis player in the world."

 King attended Long Beach Polytechnic High School.
 After graduating in 1961, she attended Los Angeles State College, now California State University, Los Angeles (Cal State LA).
-She did not graduate, leaving school in 1964 to focus on tennis, although she returned in 2025 with the intent of finishing her degree.
+She left the school in 1964 to focus on tennis, but returned in 2025, completing her degree in history in May 2026 at age 82.
 While attending Cal State, she met Larry King in a library in 1963.
 The pair became engaged while still in school when Billie Jean was 20 and Larry 19 years old and married on September 17, 1965, in Long Beach.